 Ocean-Friendly Gardens are a solution to water pollution.
 By contouring landscapes for rainwater retention; creating living soil to sponge up water, filter pollution, and sequester carbon; installing climate-appropriate plants, and more we can prevent contaminated water and fight climate change in our own backyards.

-Our Plastic Pollution project focuses on cleaning up our beaches and waterways.
-We hold regular beach and marsh sweeps for the public, but also help other organizations host their own cleanups with little effort on their part.
+Our Plastic Pollution project focuses on cleaning up our waterways.
+We hold regular marsh, neighborhood, roadway and beach cleanups for the public, but also help other organizations host their own cleanups with little effort on their part.
 By sharing our knowledge and resources, and collecting data during our cleanups, we multiply our effect on Charleston’s pollution.

 This Rise Above Plastics project focuses on educating our community and fighting for legislation that reduces the presence of harmful single-use items in Charleston businesses.
 So far Mt Pleasant, IOP, Folly Beach, Sullivan’s Island, and the City of Charleston have passed plastic bag bans with the help of our dedicated members.
 Some of these cities, including the City of Charleston, have taken an even bigger step for our environment by also banning styrofoam and plastic straws.